 Robert W. Wisseman, M.S.

 Bob received his B.A. degree in Environmental Studies from The Evergreen State College in Washington in 1976.
 As part of his undergraduate training he participated in bioassessment studies of an urban lake in Tacoma and intertidal invertebrate studies in the Nisqually Delta Estuary.
 In 1987 he received his M.S. degree in Aquatic Entomology from Oregon State University.
 Although caddisflies were the focus of his thesis and published papers, Bob gained broad experience in stream ecology as a Research Assistant at OSU from 1980-86.
 Using benthic invertebrate communities in freshwater to assess biological integrity was an emerging field in the 1980s.
 Since 1990 and continuing today, Bob assists the US Environmental Protection Agency, other federal agencies, and many western states and Canadian provinces in developing their biomonitoring programs.
 With his acquired knowledge of the taxonomy and biology of freshwater invertebrates, Bob began an independent laboratory as a sole proprietor in 1984.
 In 1995 Bob’s wife Mary Jo, joined his business and Aquatic Biology Associates, Inc. was formally incorporated.
-Bob is certified by the North American Benthological Society in Western EPT taxa, and is a recognized expert in western North American caddisflies.
+Bob is certified by the Society for Freshwater Science in Western EPT taxa, and is a recognized expert in western North American caddisflies.

 James A. DiGiulio, M.S.